nforne/tf-vprofile-Pro/README.md

 3 - you'll have to run the code twice.
     - run the code the first time to create the resources.
-    - copy the ip addresses from the terminal output and paste in the security groups accordingly and run it again
+    - copy the ip addresses from the terminal output and paste in the security groups module accordingly and run it again